cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 					- 8. Intercalating any instrument or note relative to the issuance thereof in a protocol, registry, or official book.
 					- The same penalty shall be imposed upon any ecclesiastical minister who shall commit any of the offenses enumerated in the preceding paragraphs of this article, with respect to any record or document of such character that its falsification may affect the civil status of persons. ^{*(As amended by R.A.
 No. 10951, August 29, 2017).*}
 			- **Art.
-172.** *Falsification by private individual and use of falsified documents.* collapsed:: true
+172.** *Falsification by private individual and use of falsified documents.*
-				- The penalty of *prision correccional* in its medium and maximum periods and a fine of not more than One million pesos (P1,000,000) shall be imposed upon: collapsed:: true
+				- The penalty of *prision correccional* in its medium and maximum periods and a fine of not more than One million pesos (P1,000,000) shall be imposed upon:
 					- 1. Any private individual who shall commit any of the falsifications enumerated in the next preceding article in any public or official document or letter of exchange or any other kind of commercial document; and
 					- 2. Any person who, to the damage of a third party, or with the intent to cause such damage, shall in any private document commit any of the acts of falsification enumerated in the next preceding article.
 					- Any person who shall knowingly introduce in evidence in any judicial proceeding or to the damage of another or who, with the intent to cause such damage, shall use any of the false documents embraced in the next preceding article, or in any of the foregoing subdivisions of this article, shall be punished by the penalty next lower in degree.^{*(As amended by R.A.
 No. 10951, August 29, 2017).*}
 			- **Art.
-173.** *Falsification of wireless, cable, telegraph and telephone messages, and use of said falsified messages.* collapsed:: true
+173.** *Falsification of wireless, cable, telegraph and telephone messages, and use of said falsified messages.*
 				- The penalty of *prision correccional* in its medium and maximum periods shall be imposed upon officer or employee of the Government or of any private corporation or concern engaged in the service of sending or receiving wireless, cable or telephone message who utters a fictitious wireless, telegraph or telephone message of any system or falsifies the same.
 				- Any person who shall use such falsified dispatch to the prejudice of a third party or with the intent of cause such prejudice, shall suffer the penalty next lower in degree.
-		- ## Section Five. — Falsification of medical certificates, certificates of merit or services and the like. collapsed:: true
+		- #### Section Five. — Falsification of medical certificates, certificates of merit or services and the like.
 			- **Art.
-174.** *False medical certificates, false certificates of merits or service, etc.* collapsed:: true
+174.** *False medical certificates, false certificates of merits or service, etc.*
 				- The penalties of *arresto mayor* in its maximum period to *prision correccional* in its minimum period and a fine not to exceed Two hundred thousand pesos (P200,000) shall be imposed upon:
 				- 1. Any physician or surgeon who, in connection, with the practice of his profession, shall issue a false certificate; and
 				  2. Any public officer who shall issue a false certificate of merit of service, good conduct or similar circumstances.
 				- The penalty of *arresto mayor* shall be imposed upon any private person who shall falsify a certificate falling within the classes mentioned in the two preceding subdivisions.^{*(As amended by R.A.
 No. 10951, August 29, 2017).*}
 			- **Art.
 175.** *Using false certificates.*
-			  collapsed:: true
 				- The penalty of *arresto menor* shall be imposed upon any one who shall knowingly use any of the false certificates mentioned in the next preceding article.
-		- ## Section Six. — Manufacturing, importing and possession of instruments or implements intended for the commission of falsification. collapsed:: true
+		- #### Section Six. — Manufacturing, importing and possession of instruments or implements intended for the commission of falsification.
 			- **Art.
-176.** *Manufacturing and possession of instruments or implements for falsification.* collapsed:: true
+176.** *Manufacturing and possession of instruments or implements for falsification.*
 				- The penalty of *prision correccional* in its medium and maximum periods and a fine not to exceed One million pesos (P1,000,000) shall be imposed upon any person who shall make or introduce into the Philippine Islands any stamps, dies, marks, or other instruments or implements intended to be used in the commission of the offenses of counterfeiting or falsification mentioned in the preceding sections of this Chapter.
 				- Any person who, with the intention of using them, shall have in his possession any of the instruments or implements mentioned in the preceding paragraphs, shall suffer the penalty next lower in degree than that provided therein.^{*(As amended by R.A.
 No. 10951, August 29, 2017).*}
-	- # Chapter Two - OTHER FALSITIES
+	- ### Chapter Two - OTHER FALSITIES
-		- ## Sec.
+		- #### Sec.
 One. — Usurpation of authority, rank, title, and improper use of names, uniforms and insignia. collapsed:: true
 			- **Art.
 177.** *Usurpation of authority or official functions.*[^A177]
 			  id:: 64646b4d-cc7c-4454-bf88-5fc7de30d97a